 Before, when new visitors would come to my Facebook Page, they would see this:

 I could probably do more with the copy and the design, but after 3 versions of the landing page, this one seems to convert the best for me.
 Besides that, which of the two do you think converted more fans?

 Here’s a video of the exact process to create a landing page on Facebook, and how to set it up as the default page that new visitors will see first:

 (if you cannot view the video, please click here to view it on youtube)

 As mentioned in the video, you will need to insert a piece of code in the Static FBML application for your Page.
 My landing page is basically a large jpg file with all that text included, and only a snippet of html text at the bottom, so there wasn’t much code required.
-I could probably make the landing page look a lot better, and I may even hire someone on elance.com to do that for me for $50 or less.
+I could probably make the landing page look a lot better, and I may even hire someone on Elance (Note: Elance is now Upwork) to do that for me for $50 or less.
 As you can see, I have not yet included an opt-in form for an email list, which is definitely something you should consider placing in there if you have one.
-I’m working on it
+I’m working on it 🙂

 PLEASE don’t let the design of my particular landing page tell you that this is the only way it should be done.
 I mean, check out these other awesome landing pages below:

 Lastly, if you want to use the “become a fan” button that Facebook uses in your landing page copy, you can just right click and save the .png file below.

 UPDATE (4/20/10): Facebook has changed the “Become a Fan” button to a “Like” button.
 This isn’t to be confused for the “like” that you can click under a friend’s comment, picture or link.
 I don’t know why they used the same terminology to replace “become a fan”, but that’s just the way it is I guess.

 So, when you visit a Business Page that you haven’t “liked” yet, you’ll see this button below, which you can borrow for your own landing pages that you create too.